iotaledger/susee-streams-poc/README.md

 target/release/streams-author-tool -f "test/payloads/meter_reading-1.json" "test/payloads/meter_reading-1-compact.json"
 ```

-## Todos
+## Applications and workflows

-### One application per workflow
+### Applications
-Provide one application for each service being part in the different workflows used for
+For each service being part in the different workflows a console application is provided to test the
 streams channel management and data transmission in the SUSEE project.
-These services are
+These services (or apps) are
 * *Sensor*<br>
   Running on the smart meter device
 * *Management Console*<br>